 Apart from niche manufacturers and antique stores, one can purchase or sell antique door knobs on eBay, Etsy, Amazon, House of Antique Hardware, etc.

 All it takes is a little focus and time to identify an original door knob from a replica.
 And you can save yourself and others from a false purchase.
-If you want to learn about more door hardware, check out this vintage padlocks identification guide now!
+If you want to learn about more door hardware, check out this vintage padlock identification guide now!